About Horizon 2020 Health

 - 1-5M EUR for technology and product development

 - IPR - Intellectual Property Rights

 The purpose of Horizon 2020 Health is to increase European competitiveness and create new jobs.

 Possibilities with Horizon 2020 Health

-Horizon 2020 Energy offers opportunities for SMEs as well as large companies, regardless of industry and technological level.
+Horizon 2020 Health offers opportunities for SMEs as well as large companies, regardless of industry and technological level.
 It offers interesting possibilities for traditional production companies as well as high-tech companies; the key factor is that the company is facing a technological challenge or has a project idea for the solution of a technological/societal challenge.
 With Horizon 2020 Health, the company can receive co-financing from the EU for project research and development.